publisha/publisha.github.io/Research/papers/iterativepublishing.md

 >In general, the first number of the version number represents a major revision; the second number would be used for a revision containing several changes/new information; the third number would be used to indicate minor changes, such as fixing a typo or formatting issues.
 For example, if the first version of the book was 1.0, a subsequent minor revision could be 1.0.1; a more substantial revision could be 1.1; a total rewrite could be 2.0.

+These 2 quotes set the scene for what is to follow; what do we know about versioning in print and digital publishing and how might we borrow from practices in software development workflows.

 ## Part 1: Public Facing Versions

 ### In Print

 There are a number of conventions that have been used over the years, and some style guides do attempt to keep this under some kind of order.

-In _The Chicago Manual of Style_ we do find:
+In _The Chicago Manual of Style_[^4] we do find:

 >The publishing history of a book, which usually follows the copyright notice, begins with the date (year) of original publication, followed by the number and date of any new edition.
 In books with a long publishing history, it is acceptable to present only the original edition and the latest edition in the publishing history.

-and
+and also from _The Chicago Manual of Style_ with reference to impression numbers:

 > Impression lines work to the advantage of readers and publishers both—a new impression not only reflects the sales record of a book but also signals that corrections may have been made.

-About me
-## Part 1: Public Facing Versioning
-Images of title versus
+When it comes to marketing advantage, there must always be a benefit it proclaiming *New Edition*, just as there is when we see a food package on the supermarket shelf that announces with a corner stripe *new improved Recipe*.

 ## Part 2: New Paradigms / Mostly Digital
 oreilly
 ## Part 3: Workflow Versioning